MathyouMB/website/src/content/articles/you-need-domain-expertise-to-get-hired.md

 A decade ago, being a capable generalist was often enough.
 Today, it’s different.
 Developers are not in demand.
 Hiring managers can be more selective.
 And the best candidates don’t just know how to code — they already understand the landscape they’re stepping into.

-The reality is, if you want to work as a developer at a mid-size or large company today, domain expertise is a must.
+While smaller companies still need generalists who can wear many hats, if you want to work as a developer at a mid-size or large company today, domain expertise is a must.

 <br/>